youyanggu/covid19_projections/path-to-herd-immunity.md

 - The author is not a public health expert.
 - This writeup has not been peer-reviewed in an academic journal.
 - Only publicly available data are used.
-- The results presented here are merely estimates based on a set of assumptions, so please use caution when utilizing the results.
+- There is a very high amount of uncertainty with any model that makes outlooks for 6-12 months out.
+We fully acknowledge the possibility of these results may not reflect reality.
+The results presented here are merely estimates based on a set of assumptions, so please use caution when utilizing the results.
 - For the majority of the assumptions, the exact numerical values have relatively minor impacts on the final results (e.g. changing vaccine efficacy from 85% to 90% results in a 10-day shift in when herd immunity is reached).
 - If any of the assumptions used to generate these estimates do not hold, then the results may be drastically different.
 - These are the best estimates given what is known in mid-December 2020, but are subject to change based on new data/evidence.
 For example, if vaccine rollout and uptake is quicker than estimated, then we may reach herd immunity sooner.
 If rollout and uptake is slower than estimated, we may reach herd immunity later.